 Dormitories and student residences are an excellent and safe option.
 You can be sure that you’ll be close to your classrooms (or have easy public transport access to them), and you’ll have processes and structures set up in place to support you.
-Think social, cultural, and sporting programs, community events, barbeques, and social nights.
+Think social, cultural, and sports programs, community events, barbeques, and social nights.

-If you’re feeling a little trepiditious about studying abroad, then on-campus accommodation is for you.
+If you’re feeling a little trepidatious about studying abroad, then on-campus accommodation is for you.
 Just remember to get in as early as possible – these accommodation options tend to be the most limited!

 2. Looking for an immersive experience?
 Homestay accommodation is for you.

 So you’ve left your home country, and in addition to your studies, what you’re really looking for is to improve your English conversational skills – not to mention, you’d like to learn more about the culture you’ve immersed yourself in.

 If this sounds like you, then homestay accommodation is your best bet.

 Homestay accommodation is where local families in the community will open up their doors to students, and offer a room for rent within their house.

 One student from the University of Tasmania commented on their homestay experience: